daleal/asymmetric/README.md

 asymmetric run <module> --reload
 ```

 Where `<module>` is your module name (in the examples, we will be writing in a file named `module.py`, so the module name will be just `module`).
-A `Starlette` instance will be spawned immediately and can be reached at [http://127.0.0.1:8000](http://127.0.0.1:8000) by default.
+A `starlette` instance will be spawned immediately and can be reached at [http://127.0.0.1:8000](http://127.0.0.1:8000) by default.
 We don't have any endpoints yet, so we'll add some later. **All of the flags for `uvicorn` are accepted as flags for `asymmetric run`**.

 **Sidenote**: `asymmetric` is fully compatible with any `ASGI` server!
 If you don't know what that is, don't worry!
 You don't need to.
 But if you want to use another `ASGI` server, you can!
 Just make sure to target the `asymmetric` object!
 In fact, the `asymmetric run <module>` command is practically an _alias_ for `uvicorn <module>:asymmetric`.
 So yes, by default the server running will be `uvicorn`, but, if you want to, you can also use `daphne` or `hypercorn`!